ipeirotis/urlannotator/docs/components.rst

 - new(description, classes)
 - train(samples)
+- update(samples) (optional - implemented with train if not provided by normal implementation)
 - classify(sample) -> class
 - classify_with_info(sample) -> dict with class and probability distribution over classes etc.